 Dow Jones Sustainability Indices (DJSI) are a family of benchmarks for investors that is comprised of companies selected by S&P Global Inc. for their excellent track record in sustainability.
 Selection to DJSI World is based on the results of a Corporate Sustainability Assessment (CSA), which evaluates a company's long-term track record based on economic, governance, environmental, and social criteria.
-In 2023, Meiji Holdings was selected as a member of DJSI World for the first time.
-At the same time, the Company was also selected to the DJSI Asia Pacific for the fifth consecutive year since 2019.
+In 2024, Meiji Holdings was selected as a member of DJSI World for the second consecutive years.
+At the same time, the Company was also selected to the DJSI Asia Pacific since 2019.